[navigation]

 AI and AR technology are firmly entrenched in the beauty industry.
 Makeup cosmetics brands use the potential of the metaverse — Chanel, Gucci, Nars, Givenchy, L'Oreal, MAC, etc. On their online resources, the beauty brands offer a virtual try-on feature reinventing e-commerce.

 In addition to a fun consumer experience, a customer gets a personalized recommendation.
-Guided Virtual Try-On AR tool like Tint from Banuba leverage AI to analyze customers' data and preferences and suggest custom offers for each buyer.
+Guided Virtual Try-On tools such as Tint from Banuba leverage AI to analyze customers' data and preferences and suggest custom offers for each buyer.

 Omni-Channel Touchpoints